gavdaly/gavdaly/src/content/posts/encryption.md

 ---
-title: "People Don't Understand Encryption"
+title: "Understanding Encryption"
 publishedAt: 2024-12-22
-description: "I find many people get confused between encrypted transport and encrypted data.
-The biggest gap is with email.
-Most people’s emails aren’t encrypted.
-The communication between the server"
+description: "A dive into the crucial difference between encrypted transport and encrypted data, and why this distinction matters for your privacy and security."
 postState: "idea"
 tags:
   - encryption